BoonMeister/Ping-BySourceIP/README.md

 DESCRIPTION
 -----------
-Sends ICMP echo requests to a destination using the built-in ping.exe utility.
+Sends ICMP echo requests from a specific local network adapter using the built-in ping.exe utility.
 Specify a source IP address and optionally the destination host, byte size or count.
-The -Quiet and -Detailed switch parameters can be used to search the text with regular expressions to return either a boolean value or a results object.
+The -Quiet and -Detailed parameters can be used to parse the text with regular expressions to return either a boolean value or a results object.

 SYNTAX
 ------